-- 21. City Subdivision Regulations Section 3-020.15 requires sidewalks and boulevards adjacent to all streets in accordance with Table .2A. - 22.
+- 24. City Subdivision Regulations Section 3-020.15 requires sidewalks and boulevards adjacent to all streets in accordance with Table .2A. - 25.
 The subdivision application submittal includes preliminary plat sheets that show five-foot wide sidewalks along street frontages.

-- 1. The subdivision will meet the Subdivision Regulations requirements for streets and nonmotorized improvements if the variance requests are approved and the conditions of approval are imposed and met. - 2.
-The subdivision will meet the City of Missoula Storm Water Specifications and Design Standards and grading and drainage standards in the Missoula City Subdivision Regulations if the condition of approval is imposed and met. - 3.
-Final grading, drainage and stormwater plans will be reviewed and approved by Montana DEQ and the City Engineer prior to final plat approval of each phase. - 4.
-The subdivision will meet the transit standards in the City Subdivision Regulations if the condition of approval is imposed and met.
+- 1. City Council determined the subdivision will meet the Subdivision Regulations requirements for streets and non-motorized improvements with approval of the variance requests and if the conditions of approval are imposed and met. - City Council determined the subdivision will meet the City of Missoula Storm Water Specifications and Design Standards and grading and drainage standards in the Missoula City Subdivision Regulations if the condition of approval is imposed and met. - 3.
+City Council determined final grading, drainage and stormwater plans will be reviewed and approved by Montana DEQ and the City Engineer prior to final plat approval of each phase. - 4.
+City Council determined the subdivision will meet the transit standards in the City Subdivision Regulations if the condition of approval is imposed and met.